Tedderouni/kubelab/README.md

 ### Kubectl (Optional)

 For those of you not interested in using the root account.
-You can run the following command to configure the kubectl config for the current user.
+You can run the following command to configure the kubectl config for the vagrant user.

 ```Bash
 vagrant ssh master